TranslatorSRI/SRI_testing/tests/onehop/README.md

 - raise object by subject
 - raise predicate by subject

-See the [aforementioned slide presentation](https://docs.google.com/presentation/d/1p9n-UjMNlhWCyQrbI2GonsQKXz0PFdi4-ydDcrF5_tc) for specific details about each unit test.
+A more complete description of each unit test is provided [here](https://translator-reasoner-validator.readthedocs.io/en/latest/).

 Instances of ARA being tested are similarly configured for testing their expected outputs using the list of KPs noted a corresponding JSON configuration files also [dereferenced by a specified test data location](#translator-smartapi-registry-configuration).